KChen8516/volleyball/README.md

 [Production GraphQL Playground](https://stat-track-yoga-prod.herokuapp.com)

 ### Frontend
 *NextJS:* Next relies on a `.next` folder for the compiled app for reference when attempting to run `npm start`.
 We don't want the `.next` folder in our repo so we need a git hook (`heroku-postbuild`) for heroku to be able to build the app while relying on git.
+We can use the same `git subtree` command to trigger a deployment to heroku.